shunpeicloser/FP-PBKK-Payment/api_test_checklist.md

   - Only USER with account type of driver and is attached in the order can confirm the order
   - The transaction SHOULD be confirmed only once
   - Canceled transaction CANNOT be confirmed
+  - Add balance based on wallet share to driver's and restaurant's wallet
 - Canceling Food Order Transaction ( /cancel/{foodOrderId} PATCH )
   - Only USER with account type of restaurant or customer and is attached in the order can cancel the order
   - Confirmed transaction CANNOT be canceled
+  - Refund order bill to customer's wallet